 Premiums and judging programs.
 Online entry available.

-Visit this website to find out more information about dog shows that they are superintendents of for a location possibly near you.
+Visit their website for more information about dog shows that they are superintendents of.
+You can download show premiums, or just look for a location possibly near you to attend.

 Jack Onofrio Dog Shows is a American Kennel Club annually licensed superintendent.